simialbi/composer-asset-plugin/Resources/doc/index.md

 Composer package, the plugin filters the imports of packages definitions with the previous versions of the packages installed.

-However it may happen that Composer throws an exception, indicating that it can not find a compatible version.
+However, it may happen that Composer throws an exception, indicating that it can not find a compatible version.
 This happens if a dependency uses a new version lower than the installed version.